 Lat 6° 44' 0" Long 155° 42' 0" Kara Airfield is located near Kara roughly five kilometers from Buin in southern Bougainville.
 This airfield was known to the Japanese as "Kara" or "Toripoil" after the names of two nearby villages.
 The Allies called it 'Kara Airfield".
+Today located in Buin Rural, South Bougainville District in Autonomous Region of Bougainville of Papua New Guinea (PNG).

 The land around Kara was owned by the Catholic mission.